OceanDynamicsUConn/GroupManual/physical_and_mental_health.md

 # Physical and mental health

-[Recent studies](https://www.nature.com/articles/nbt.4089?fbclid=IwAR1ujMp2cpoUOm984Lruc8ZJiC_1RPWherKesyT7oESy5frdjbGxHBHzhpQ) suggest that most graduate students are prone to anxiety and many develop depression.
+[Studies](https://www.nature.com/articles/nbt.4089?fbclid=IwAR1ujMp2cpoUOm984Lruc8ZJiC_1RPWherKesyT7oESy5frdjbGxHBHzhpQ) suggest that most graduate students are prone to anxiety and many develop depression.
 (This [worsened with the pandemic](https://www.nature.com/articles/d41586-021-00663-2).)
 Universities are slowly taking the initiative to tackle the root causes (at least the